• Skip to primary navigation

 * Percent Daily Values are based on a 2000 calorie diet.

-If you are enjoying this Vegan Teriyaki Vegetable Noodles recipe, also feel free to check out:
+If you are enjoying this vegan Teriyaki Noodles recipe with vegetables, also feel free to check out:

 • Broccoli Cashew Stir Fry